What Is Agentic SOC? Why AI SOC and SOC AI Are the Same Shift

 Agentic Studio

 The builder environment for creating custom agents.
-Define the agent's role, add knowledge bases, and configure Dual-Layer Guardrails that limit both LLM reasoning and tool access rights.
+Use Agentic Studio to use the agent's role, add knowledge bases, and configure Dual-Layer Guardrails that limit both LLM reasoning and tool access rights.
 Use pre-built templates or create agents from scratch.
 This is how you extend the platform into new use cases.

 Analyst Copilot